 A few very minor characters DC and Marvel characters are either very explicitly linked to Israel or just have ostentatiously Jewish names.
 Scores more are known to be part Jewish (looking at you Songbird and Booster Gold) but don’t have too much in the way of Jew-y plot points and, for that reason, don’t make the cut.
 Here are some minor players that bear mentioning.

-Albert Rothstein (The Atom Smasher aka Nuklon) is a member of the Justice Society who broke it off who refused the advances of Justice League member Fire because she wasn’t a member of the Tribe.
+Albert Rothstein (The Atom Smasher aka Nuklon) is a member of the Justice Society who refused the advances of Justice League member Fire because she wasn’t a member of the Tribe.

 Walter Langkowski (Sasquatch) is Polish-Jewish by way of Canada.
 He can turn into a big hirsute beast.
 Esau anyone?

-Legion (aka David Haller) is Professor X’s child with an Israeli woman.
+Legion (aka David Haller) is Professor X’s child with a Jewish Israeli woman.
 By Halakhic law he’s one of us.
-Dan Stevens who plays him on the TV show of the same name is from Croydon, but he likes Bernie Sanders.
+Dan Stevens, who plays Legion on the TV show of the same name, is from Croydon, but he likes Bernie Sanders.